 We live in a world where, in home-entertainment terms, digital downloads are on the up and sales of physical media are falling dramatically.
 And that includes videogames.
-There’s even an all-digital version of the Xbox One S that does away with the disc drive completely.
+So, in case you're in trouble, here's how to clean disc drive on Xbox One if it's not reading discs.

 But not everyone’s ready to make the jump to becoming a fully-digital content consumer.
 For many people, physical discs are as much of an interior design statement as they are a means of playing games (come on, who hasn’t been analysing their friends and colleagues’ media shelves in the background of their lockdown Zoom calls?).

 Not only that, but discs generally mean smaller downloads (especially important if your household broadband has download limits).
 And the Xbox One is the only current-gen console that’s able to play 4K Blu-ray discs, making it a relatively wallet-friendly option for an all-round home entertainment system.